rosangen/rflink-esplink/README.md

 RFLink-ESPLink pcb
 ===================

-This is a PCB card for use with [RF-Link](http://rflink.nl/blog2/), [ESP-Link](https://github.com/jeelabs/esp-link), [ESP-Easy](https://github.com/letscontrolit/ESPEasy) or what you find fits you best.
+This is a PCB card for use with [RFLink](http://rflink.nl/blog2/) software, [ESP-Link](https://github.com/jeelabs/esp-link), [ESP-Easy](https://github.com/letscontrolit/ESPEasy) or what you find fits you best.
 It is mainly for my purpose of getting [IKEA anslut remote control](http://www.ikea.com/se/sv/catalog/products/90300773/) in my Home Assistant setup.
 And for measure my pellets and power meter.

 **You can fill the board so it meat yours need!!**